 Your vet may know of a Cocker that needs re-homing, so why not check with them first?

-This is likely to be a great source as this owner obviously loves their pet and will have taken good care of him.
-It's also expected that this dog will be healthy, well-mannered, and without behavioural problems.
+This is likely an excellent source as this owner loves their pet and will have taken good care of him.
+This dog's also expected to be healthy, well-mannered, and without behavioural problems.

 I can't endorse any particular rescue centre, but I do recommend that you 'vet' them carefully.